porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 <p-button variant="primary">Some label</p-button>

 Button filled with the Porsche brand color.
-This type is only to be used for one or two high priority actions within a page in order to give the user optimal guidance.
+This type is only to be used for one or two first priority actions within a page in order to give the user optimal guidance.

 ### 2. Secondary